drobilc/MatchMaker/love_maker_2000/README.md

 # Running components simultaneously
 roslaunch love_maker all.launch
 ```

-## Love maker's abilities
-Before starting the task:
-- Robot should build a map of the given environment

-The task:
-1. Search the space for faces
-    1. Locate the starting position
-    2. Define a way to move when searching (hardcode or intelligent)
-    3. Detect the faces
-        1. ~~Test different detectors in gazebo (fps, detection success rate)~~  **DONE**
-        2. Robustify face detector to prevent detecting the same face and considering it as new
-        3. Robustyfy face detector to eliminate false positives (sockets, for example)
-        4. Put marker on the estimated face location
-2. Approach the newly detected face
-    1. Move closer to the face and turn towards it
-    2. Greet
-    3. Mark as already approached
-3. Pass detected faces that have already been approached
-4. Stop when all the faces have been detected and approached
-5. Perform the task as fast as possible

 ## Face detector
 As we found out in `homework1`, the **opencv haar cascade detector** gives us best results in terms of speed and detection rate.
 So for the first task, we will be using this detector.
 The code for the first task face detection lives in `love_maker/scripts/face_detector.py`.